 Colleen has taken care of kids that were not hers for as long as I can remember.
 She stole the hearts of countless families for the times she loved, cared for, and nurtured their little loved ones.
 She made a career of it and traveled to states near and far to carry the title of "nanny".
 She spent time holding, calming, teaching, playing, and spending hours with kids - she was a second "Mom" to so many.
 She played the role of big sister famously and made sure I was taken care of, too, especially on stormy nights when this kid just couldn't quite get to sleep.
 Nurture was Colleen's second nature - no doubt about that.
 Last year, she finally became Momma to a beautiful little girl.
 Now, she spends countless hours bathing, holding, reading, teaching, playing, and loving on our sweet Tatum - and she does it beautifully and with complete humility.
 Tatum is one of THE happiest babies I have ever seen and I give Colleen the credit.
 What a fabulous job you have done with your own.
 I am so proud to call you sister, friend, and now Mom to Tatum Lynn.
 I love you!

-Have you seen a happier baby?
+Have you seen a happier baby? |

 I remember meeting Edie for the first time when Jeff and I were dating.
 She ordered fried okra at a local restaurant and I instantly fell in love.
 Not just because she ordered fried okra (one of my very favorite guilty pleasures) but because she had a smile that could warm your heart.
 I felt an instant bond and knew we would be friends!

 Most people reluctantly share stories about their dreaded "in-laws" and visits home to see them.
 I, on the other hand, have the blessing to call mine friends.
-I have the blessing to call mine true family
+I have the blessing to call mine true family.

 In Edie's home, there is always room for one more, there is always food on the table and you better believe there will always be a hug to greet you.
 She sets the example of a servant's heart and a humble spirit.
 She loves people and she certainly loves her family - and she'll tell you that.
 She will go to bat for them, too.
 Sound familiar?
 Yes - my mother and Edie are strangely alike and I don't doubt for a second God didn't have this in mind when he orchestrated his plan for Jeff and me to marry.
 He's good like that, isn't He?

 My most favorite thing about Edie is simply that she loves with every bone in her body.
 She loves others more than herself and she'll do anything, for anyone, at any time.
 When I think of Edie, I think of service and love.
 My heart is full at the thought of God placing her in my life.
+Thank you, Edie for being more than just another Mother-in-Law.
+And, thank you for always sharing a good bowl of fried okra with me.

 My Mom?
 What else can I say that I haven't already?
 She makes me want to be a better wife and I only hope I'm half the Mother to my kids that she has been to Colleen and